LottesofCode/Portfolio/_pages/PhD.md

 ![]({{site.baseurl}}/images/weightchisqu.png)

-where errori is the standard deviation obtained when calculating the average concentration for each data point.
-Calculations over a range of kx are run, so that a minimum value for χ² could be obtained and therefore an optimal value for kx.
-The model takes into account the initial conventration of [Mg⁺] at the ablation target or [Mg] at the crucible heater.
+where _errori_ is the standard deviation obtained when calculating the average concentration for each data point.
+Calculations over a range of _k<sub>x</sub>_ are run, so that a minimum value for χ² could be obtained and therefore an optimal value for _k<sub>x</sub>_ .
+The model takes into account the initial conventration of Mg⁺ or Mg.
 However, these were not experimentally measured, and therefore had to be calculated during the modelling process.
 The main method resulted in the experimental data being normalised so that the relative concentration of Mg⁺, Mg or magnesium ion species of interest was unity when no reactants were present.

 Then, in order to allow the model results to be directly comparable with the experimental results, a scaling procedure was used to find the value for the initial
-[Mg⁺] or [Mg] which resulted in a final concentration of unity at the mass spectrometer or LIF detection cell.
+Mg⁺ or Mg concentration, which resulted in a final concentration of unity at the mass spectrometer or LIF detection cell.
 If this method could not be employed then the initial magnesium concentration had to be included as a second fitting parameter, which required a 2-dimensional minimisation model.

 This model was written in FORTRAN and I worked on updating, improving and modifying the code in order to analyse all of my experimental data.
 An example of the differential equations solved by the model (for the reaction Mg<sup>+</sup>.X + Y) are shown below: